Hot, dry weather expected in most parts of country

-Hot and dry weather is expected in most parts of the country during the next twelve hours.
+Dry weather is expected in most parts of the country while hot in southern parts during the next twelve hours.

 Temperature of some major cities recorded this morning:

-Islamabad twenty-one degree centigrade, Lahore twenty-five, Karachi twenty-nine, Peshawar twenty-four, Quetta eighteen, Gilgit eleven, Murree twelve and Muzaffarabad seventeen degree centigrade.
+Islamabad seventeen degree centigrade, Lahore twenty, Karachi thirty, Peshawar and Quetta eighteen, Gilgit and Muzaffarabad fifteen Murree eight degree centigrade.

-According to Met Office weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy is expected in Srinagar, Anantnag and Baramulla, while hot and dry weather in Jammu, Leh, Pulwama and Shopian.
+According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain and wind/thunderstorm is expected in Srinagar, Anantnag , Baramula, Jammu, Pulwama, Shopian and Leh.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramulla ten degree centigrade, Jammu twenty, Leh two, Anantnag and Shopian nine degree centigrade.
+Srinagar eight degree centigrade, Jammue twenty, Pulwama and Baramula ten , Leh five, Shopian and Anantnag nine degree centigrade.